 Portfolio Manager/Sub-Investment Adviser

 The fund's investment adviser is The Dreyfus Corporation (Dreyfus).
-The fund's sub-investment adviser is CenterSquare Investment Management, Inc. (CenterSquare), an affiliate of Dreyfus.
+The fund's sub-investment adviser is CenterSquare, an affiliate of Dreyfus.
 E. Todd Briddell and Dean Frankel are the fund's co-primary portfolio managers, positions they have held since June 2013 and December 2006, respectively.
-Mr. Briddell is the Chief Executive Officer and Chief Investment Officer of CenterSquare.
-Mr. Frankel is a Senior Portfolio Manager for CenterSquare.
+Mr. Briddell is the Chief Executive Officer and Chief Investment Officer of CenterSquare, which he joined in 1993.
+Mr. Frankel is a Senior portfolio manager for CenterSquare, which he joined in 1997, and has managed assets since 1999.

 Top Holdings 2